penguintech01/penguintech01.github.io/_posts/2017-05-29-padding-oracle-attack.md

 Then the end plaintext will be a valid PKCS7 padding and the Oracle will not throw.
 On the other hand, if *X* doesn't match the last byte of P<sub>1</sub>, then the padding of the computed plaintext will not be valid, and the Oracle will throw!

+By trying all the possible values of *X*, we will successfully recover the last byte of C<sub>1</sub>.
-We have successfully recovered the last byte of C<sub>1</sub>, how can we continue to the next byte?
+Now how can we continue to the next byte?
-By simply computing the following C<sub>0</sub> like this:
+By simply following the same logic for the second last byte of C<sub>0</sub>, like this:

 C'<sub>0</sub> = C<sub>0</sub> ⊕ 00000022 ⊕ 000000YX

-Where *Y* is again a value between 0 and 255.
+Where *Y* is again a value between 0 and 255 and *X* is the byte that we recovered earlier.
 Now by submitting C'<sub>0</sub> | C<sub>1</sub> to the Oracle, we'll get the same behavior as before and at some point guess the correct value of *Y*.
 Like this we can continue and recover all the bytes of the block and of course this can be applied for every block of the ciphertext, except the first one.
-But, the first block is (usually) the Initialization Vector so we don't even need to recover it :smile:
+But, the first block is the Initialization Vector so we don't even need to recover it :smile:

 Here is the Ruby code that intercepts a ciphertext and then performs the attack on the *PaddingOracle* that we saw earlier: